 Enjoy a good coffee in one of the Sibiu’s cozy coffee shops

 Heading to the Large Square, on the Archives Street, one will notice a small coffee shop called “La arhive – At the archives”.
-They are not only selling some of the best coffee in the world, but also locally brewed beer, Romanian wine, organic juices made of fruit from the Transylvanian hills, and last but not least, a wide range of different teas.
+They are not only selling some of the best coffee in the world, but also locally brewed beer, Romanian wine, organic juices made of fruit from the Transylvanian hills.
+Last but not least, they offer a wide range of different teas.

 See the city from above